 Figure 4 | Interplay between weighting of scenario ensembles and jack-knife resampling outcomes. a.
-Net zero CO2 years; b. primary energy use of oil and gas in 2030.
+Net zero GHG years; b.
+Net zero GHG years CO2.
 Statistics are documented in the figure legend.
 For each statistic of the unweighted and the weighted ensemble, the jackknife resampling illustrates the potential variation in the estimators.
-The jack-knife resampling based on “Model Group” iteratively excludes each respective larger modelling framework group as reported in the IPCC AR6 database.
-The resampling based on “Project” iteratively excludes each respective contributing project or individual study.
+The jack-knife resampling based on model framework iteratively excludes each respective larger modelling framework group as reported in the IPCC AR6 database.
+The resampling based on project iteratively excludes each respective contributing project or individual study.
 See Supplementary Tables S1 and S2 for a list.
+Both weighted and unweighted quantiles are computed using the same non-interpolating approach (see Methods).

+Impact on model and project dominance